michaldrabik/showly-2.0/README.md

 ## Project Setup

 1. Clone repository and open project in the latest version of Android Studio.
-2. Create `keystore.properties` file and put it in the `/app` folder.
+2. Create a `keystore.properties` file and put it in the `/app` folder.
-3. Add following properties into `keystore.properties` file (values are not important at this moment):
+3. Add the following properties into the `keystore.properties` file (values are not important at this moment):

 ```
 keyAlias=github